netket/netket/docs/docs/varstate.rst

 ^^^^^^^^

-You can also change the number of samples to extract (note: this will trigger recompilation of the sample function, so you should not this in a hot loop) by changing :py:attr:`~netket.vqs.MCState.n_samples`, and the number of discarded samples at the beginning of every markov chain by changing :py:attr:`~netket.vqs.MCState.n_discard_per_chain`.
+You can also change the number of samples to extract (note: this will trigger recompilation of the sample function, so you should not do this in a hot loop) by changing :py:attr:`~netket.vqs.MCState.n_samples`, and the number of discarded samples at the beginning of every markov chain by changing :py:attr:`~netket.vqs.MCState.n_discard_per_chain`.